 This post was sponsored by Revol.

 I’ve baked carrot cake so many ways that I’m surprised I don’t have rabbits lingering outside my window.
-I’ve baked carrot cake cupcakes, paleo carrot cake (which I shockingly liked even better than the classic version), lightened up springtime carrot cakes, and carrot cake pie.
+I’ve baked carrot cake cupcakes, paleo carrot cake (which I shockingly liked even better than the classic version), and carrot cake pie.
 This year’s take on carrot cake is the carrot cake version of molten chocolate cake!

 There is no carrot in the cake itself – it’s a spice cake with pecans.
 However, when you dig into the hot cake, you are surprised with warm carrot curd oozing out.
 There is enough curd to enjoy some in every bite, creating the carrot cake experience in a totally different way!